Sung-Huan/ANNOgesic/docs/source/test_case.rst

 You may also be interested in circular RNA.
 The subcommand ``circrna`` can help you to get the information. it apply `Segemehl <http://www.bioinf.uni-leipzig.de/Software/segemehl/>`_ to detect circular RNA.
 Because we didn't map the reads of test case before, we can also do it by running ``circrna``.
 However, if you already mapped the reads by other tools.
-Or you mapped read by `Segemehl <http://www.bioinf.uni-leipzig.de/Software/segemehl/>`_ without ``-S``.
-You may need re-mapping again.
+Or you mapped the reads by `Segemehl <http://www.bioinf.uni-leipzig.de/Software/segemehl/>`_ without ``-S``.
+You need to re-mapping again.
 If your mapping is generated by `Segemehl <http://www.bioinf.uni-leipzig.de/Software/segemehl/>`_ with ``-S``, then you can skip ``-a`` and assign the path of bam files to ``-nb`` or ``-fb``.
 It can reduce the running time.